 “Fellers carbon fiber vinyl films are the most popular series we offer.
-Designed to be applied to the inside of your vehicle for a custom dashboard application or even used to wrap your entire car in carbon fiber, they feature a 3D textured and embossed surface, and are available in 12, 24 and 60-inch widths — this carbon fiber vinyl film is at the cutting edge of restyling technology.
-Did you know that 3M Di-Noc films are only rated for one year outdoor use?
+Designed to be applied to the inside of your vehicle for a custom dashboard application or even used to wrap your entire car in carbon fiber, they feature a 3D textured and embossed surface and are available in 12, 24, and 60-inch widths — this carbon fiber vinyl film is at the cutting edge of restyling technology.
+Did you know that 3M Di-Noc films are only rated for one-year of outdoor use?
 Why spend your time and money on a temporary solution when MightyWraps a US Logo Company’s carbon fiber vinyl sheets will last a lifetime and at a fraction of the cost of other films.”

 2. Wood Grain Vinyl Wraps